bvds/andes/docs/guides/manager_guide/README.md

 {@img ManagerSettingsGeneral.png}<br></li>
 <li><b>Security Policy</b> - Lets you set:
 <ol>
-<li>PIN Required After Minutes - The duration for how long a user can perform other
+<li>Max Idle Time Before PIN Challenge - How long a user can perform other
 activities outside the Client app before being reprompted for a PIN.
 For example, a presses the Home button on their mobile device to exit the Space client.
 If the Session Duration is set to 5 minutes, the user has up